petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

   * `speed`: behavioral speed of the linearized behavior.
   * `acceleration`: behavioral acceleration of the linearized behavior.
 * `events`: behaviorally derived events, .e.g. as an animal passed a specific position or consumes reward.
-* `epochs`: behaviorally derived epochs
+* `epochs`: behaviorally derived epochs.
-* `trials`: behavioral trials defined as intervals or continuous vector.
+* `trials`: behavioral trials defined as intervals or continuous vector with numeric trial numbers.
 * `states`: e.g. spatially defined regions like central arm or waiting area in a maze.
 Can be binary or numeric.
 * `stateNames`: names of the states.
 * `timeSeries`: can contain any derived time traces projected into the behavioral timestamps e.g. temperature, oscillation frequency, power etc.
-* `processinginfo`: a struct with information about how the .mat file was generated including
+* `processinginfo`: a struct with information about how the .mat file was generated including.
   * `name` of the function, `version`, `date`, `parameters`.
-  * `comments`: Human-readable comments about this TimeSeries dataset
+  * `comments`: Human-readable comments about this TimeSeries dataset.
-  * `description`: Description of this TimeSeries dataset
+  * `description`: Description of this TimeSeries dataset.

 Any other field can be added to the struct containing behavior data.
 The `*.behavior.mat` files should be stored in the basepath.

 ### Trials (being implemented)
 A Matlab struct `trials` stored in a .mat file: `sessionName.trials.behavior.mat`.
-The trials struct is centered around behavioral trials and has that as its single unit. `trials` has the following fields:
+The trials struct is a special behavior struct centered around behavioral trials. `trials` has the following fields:
 * `start`: trial start times in seconds.
 * `end`: trial end times in seconds.
 * `nTrials`: number of trials.